PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 Old code that ended up not working or simply unused in control_kortex.py, kept for reference just in case.

-What did you learn that others will need to know gotchas quick code readme abstract, motivations things that will break the robot
-1 day crash course

 # Notes on how to use the Jackal+Kinova gen3 lite setup
 ## Battery and power on
 Jackal is powered by a single large battery.
 Find the axis camera (small camera mounted fixed to the jackal)